luccas-specht/dragons-challence/README.md

 ## Getting Started

 ### Prerequisites
-To run this project in the development mode, you'll need to have a basic environment to run a NextJs App, that can be found [here](https://nextjs.org/docs/getting-started).
+To run this project in the development mode, you'll need to have a basic environment to run a NextJs project, that can be found [here](https://nextjs.org/docs/getting-started).

 ### Installing
 **Cloning the Repository:**